Digital Promise Signature Workspace

 Teachers can help students understand that learning involves effort, mistakes, and reflection by teaching them about their malleable brain and modeling their own learning process.

-Overtly encouraging all students to seek support and ask questions creates a safe space for risk-taking and skill development.
+Actively and authentically encouraging all students to seek support, ask questions, and advocate for what they believe in creates a safe space for risk-taking and skill development and supports a Sense of Belonging.

 Maintaining consistent routines, structures, and supports ensures that students are able to trust and predict what will happen next.